imbord5305/PiratedPiratedLauncher/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact me through discord: johnnyon_thespot
+For any questions or suggestions, feel free to open an issue or contact me through discord: j.jay5990